cliss/camel/README.md

 Camel uses a semi-peculiar pagination model which is being referred to as "loose pagination".
 Partly due to laziness, and partly because it seems better, pagination isn't strict.
-Rather than always cutting off a page afer N posts, instead, pagination is handled differently.
+Rather than always cutting off a page after N posts, instead, pagination is handled differently.

 Starting with the most recent day's posts, all the posts in that day are added to a logical page.
 Once that page contains N *or more* posts, that page is considered complete.
 The next